-There were no material contracts entered into by the Company and/or its subsidiaries involving Directors' and/ or major shareholders' interests, that are still subsisting at the end of the financial year or since then.
+There were no material contracts entered into by the Company and/or its subsidiaries involving Directors' and/or major shareholders' interests, that are still subsisting at the end of the financial year.

 4. SHARE BUY-BACK

 There were no share buy-back exercise undertaken by the Company during the financial year.